-One of my favorite things to do is spend my free time planning my kids’ birthday parties.
-My son’s Pokemon party was my favorite but not the easiest!
-For my daughter’s 10th birthday party we threw an at home spa birthday party.
-I was able to keep this low cost and the girls still had an absolute ball!
+So for my daughter’s 10th birthday party, I threw her an at-home spa birthday party.
+I was able to keep this low cost, and the girls had an absolute ball.

 Balloon Tradition for all Parties